NLnetLabs/routinator/source/installation.rst

    .. tab:: Cargo

+       All release versions of Routinator, as well as release candidates, are available on `crates.io <https://crates.io/crates/routinator/versions>`_,
-       If you want to install a Release Candidate or a specific version of Routinator using Cargo, explicitly use the ``--version`` option.
+       the Rust package registry.
+If you want to install a specific version of Routinator using Cargo, explicitly use the ``--version`` option.
 If needed, use the ``--force`` option to overwrite an existing version: